 - the periods when funds will be drawn to pay the fees

-- the estimated total amount, or range of amounts, of total fees
+- the estimated total fees, or range of fees

-- an explanation of the likely impact the fees will have on any dividends to creditors
+- an explanation of the likely impact the fees will have on any payments to creditors

-- such other information that will assist in assessing the reasonableness of the fees claimed.
+- other information that will assist you to determine whether the fees claimed are reasonable.

-If you are in any doubt about how the fees were calculated, ask for more information.
+If you are in any doubt about how the fees were calculated, ask the liquidator for more information.

-If you do not think the fees are reasonable, you should raise your concerns with the liquidator.
+If you do not think the fees are reasonable, raise your concerns with the liquidator.

-Generally, if fees are approved and you wish to challenge the decision, you may apply to court and ask the court to review the fees.
-You may wish to seek your own legal advice if you are considering applying for a court review of fees.
+If fees are approved and you wish to challenge the decision, you can apply to the court for a review of the fees.
+You may wish to seek your own legal advice about this.

-Apart from fees, the liquidator is entitled to reimbursement for out-of-pocket expenses that have arisen in carrying out their administration.
+Apart from fees, the liquidator is entitled to reimbursement for out-of-pocket expenses.
 This reimbursement may require creditor, committee of inspection or court approval.
 For more information, see INFO 85.

-If there are funds left over after payment of the costs of the liquidation and payments to other priority creditors, including employees, the liquidator will pay these to unsecured creditors as a dividend.
-Generally, the order in which funds are distributed is:
+If there are funds left over after paying the liquidators’ costs and priority creditors, including employees, the liquidator will pay unsecured creditors a dividend.
+Generally, funds are distributed in the following order: